LT-IntroToAI-SY2324/intro-to-python-fgillespiecps/a1_writeup.md

 ## Reflection Questions

 1. What is your initial thoughts about the python programming language?
+Looks similar to java but is different.
+Should take some time to learn.

 2. Describe some similarities and differences that you found between python and other programming languages you have used in the past?
+Names of commands are similar.

 3. What are some things that you learned through this assignment?
+I learned about the python coding language and the diffrerences it has from java.